Developer Guide

 Currently, this feature only supports suggestions for commands and nationalities.

-This feature is implemented using the Wagner-Fischer
+This feature is implemented using the Wagner-Fischer dynamic programming algorithm to compute the Levenshtein distance.

-between two words is the minimum number of single-character edits
+The Levenshtein distance between two words is the minimum number of single-character edits

 (insertions, deletions or substitutions) required to change one word into the other.